This guide looks at medical errors and steps you can take to ensure your safety. A medical error is when a mistake

 with fake, altered or expired medication that will not help you and may cause harm.
 In addition, the website or mail

 order company may appear to be based in the United States, but actually be operating outside of the U.S. where quality

 and safety controls may not be available.

 Is there a danger in taking over-the-counter (OTC) medications?

 Some OTC medications should not be used with certain prescription drugs.
-Read your medication label and insert, and
+Read your medication label/insert and talk

 Also compare active ingredients before taking more than one medication at the same time.
 Many OTC and prescription

 medications contain the same active ingredient, which means you could take more than the recommended dose.
 For example,

 if you take a pain medication along with a cough, allergy or sleep medicine, they may contain the same drug and the